 - What are the key things that are making it harder for you to do your job?
 What drives you mad when trying to do your job?
 Why not have a brainstorming session with your colleagues to explore some ideas about how things could be done differently?

-- Black Swan Challenge – A black swan challenge is an invitation to an agency’s staff (or a sub-group of the agency) to try and identify possible unexpected events that could impact on the agency’s work [Link – see attached description which is a sub-page]
+- Black Swan Challenge – A black swan challenge is an invitation to an agency’s staff (or a sub-group of the agency) to try and identify possible unexpected events that could impact on the agency’s work

 - Foresighting/horizon scanning – what are some of the ‘out there’ trends and developments that might impact your work area in the future?
 It may not happen for a long time (or at all) but an important part of innovation is about responding to innovation and change from outside of your organisation.
 The best way to do that is to first identify possible developments on the horizon.
 Why not get together with your team to discuss some of the things at the ‘edge’ that might affect what your team does?